 Bring up the needle again near the first stitch (at 3) and make an anchoring stitch across the thread at the start of the loop, tacking the loop in place (at 4)

-Make this type of loops and tacking stitches in a straight line along the edge.
+Make this type of loop, and tacking stitches in a straight line along the edge.
 End the line with a few back stitches.
-You can get a scalloped effect if you grade the loops
+You can get a scalloped effect if you grade the loops.

 Brush fringe is a cut fringe made of yarn.
 Make loop fringes as explained above with six or more strands of embroidery thread.
 Clip the end edge of the loops cutting all of them open.
 You can also individually cut the center of all loops.
-Ensure the cut is straight and even
+Ensure the cut is straight and even.

 Use your needle to separate the floss so that the fringe looks full and fluffy.

 To make this trim cut out a strip of interfacing the length and width of the trim you want.
-I have used a card sheet but interfacing is the right thing.
+I have used a card sheet, but interfacing is the right thing.
 Wrap the cord around.

-Place a 1/4 -1/2 inch ribbon along the top edge and with a very small stitch length stitch the ribbon and the cord together.
+Place a 1/4 -1/2 inch ribbon along the top edge, and with a very small stitch length stitch the ribbon and the cord together.

 Cut out the lower edge of the cord.
-From the inside cut out the interfacing piece closely near the stitch you have made.
+From the inside, cut out the interfacing piece closely near the stitch you have made.
 You have your fringe ready.

 This fringe is made from the weave of the fabric itself.

-Remove the weft thread one by one so that only warp thread is left making up your fringe
+Remove the weft thread one by one so that only warp thread is left, making up your fringe.

-The tassel fringes have tassels attached to it.
-Checkout this tutorial on making tassels.
+The tassel fringes have tassels attached to them.

 This fringe involves making knots in intervals in layers of fringes.

-Make brush fringes which are about 4 inches – 8 inches long.
-Cut the edges evenly as explained.
-Separate the strands of thread of fringes and divide the fringe threads into two.
+Make brush fringes that are about 4 inches – 8 inches long.
+Cut the edges evenly, as explained.
+Separate the strands of the thread of fringes and divide the fringe threads into two.
 Hold the fringes half from one loop and the next half from the adjacent loop.

 Pom Pom fringes

 These are fringes with pom poms attached to it.
-I would buy it but if you like it handmade checkout this tutorial at craftaholicsanonymous.net
+I would buy it but if you like it handmade, checkout this tutorial at craftaholicsanonymous.net